 The role of the Mining Inspectorate of Sweden

-The Mining Inspectorate of Sweden is an organisational unit at SGU whose role is to process matters concerning exploration and extraction of minerals.
+The Mining Inspectorate of Sweden is an organisational unit within SGU whose role is to process matters concerning exploration and extraction of minerals.
 The Inspectorate is headed by the Chief Mining Inspector who decides on matters falling under the Minerals Act.

 Permits for exploration and mining